-Getting outside provides more than a fun break for children and teens.
+Getting outside provides more than a fun break for children and teenagers.
 It is also good for their physical and mental health and development.
-Children and teens who spend time enjoying nature can be:
+Children and teens who spend time playing outside and enjoying nature can be:

-More engaged in learning.
-Playing outside promotes more curiosity, creativity, and critical thinking.
+- More engaged in learning.
+Playing outside promotes curiosity, creativity and critical thinking.
 Studies have found that children who spent more time in nature exploration had improved learning outcomes.

-More positive in behavior.
-Research has found that when children spent time in natural settings they had less
+- More positive in behavior.
+Research shows that when children spent time in natural settings they had less

 anger and aggression.
 Impulse control also improves.
-This might be especially important when normal routines have changed for children.
+This might be especially important when normal routines change for children.

-Mentally healthier.
+- Mentally healthier.
 Stress and depression are lower for all people who spend time in nature.
-Children show increased focus and reduced symptoms of for
+Children show increased focus and reduced symptoms of

 Attention Deficit Hyperactivity Disorder.